The Ultimate Homemade Teriyaki Burger: Master the Japanese Golden Ratio

 Teriyaki Burger Cooking Instructions

-2. Prep the Buns: Slice the buns and spread a thin layer of margarine and mustard on the inner surfaces.
+2. Prep the Buns: Slice the buns and spread a thin layer of butter and karashi on the inner surfaces.
 This creates a moisture barrier and adds a professional kick.

 3. Form the Patties: Season the ground meat with salt and pepper.
 Knead well until sticky, then divide into 3 patties.